What is Immunotherapy Treatment?

-Immunotherapy is a safe and effective, long-term allergy treatment plan that gradually builds your pet’s immunity to the specific allergens that are causing discomfort for your pet.
+Immunotherapy is a safe, natural, and effective, long-term allergy treatment plan that gradually builds your pet’s immunity to the specific allergens that are causing them discomfort.
 This is the only type of treatment that alters the course of allergic disease while at the same time decreasing allergy symptoms.

-ACTT creates custom immunotherapy treatments based on your pet’s exact allergens, identified through our pet allergy testing – this done through blood testing.
 Based on the results of your pet’s blood test, your veterinarian will prescribe a customized immunotherapy treatment kit formulated specifically to your pet’s individual allergies.
+ACTT creates these custom immunotherapy treatments based on your pet’s exact allergens which have been identified through our testing.

-The amount of time it takes to see allergy relief for dogs and cats from immunotherapy varies for each pet.
+Immunotherapy naturally retrains the immune system, and takes time.
+The amount of time it takes for a pet to see symptom relief while on immunotherapy can vary.
 Most patients can see improvement within a few months; for other patients, it may take six to eight months before significant improvement occurs.
+Just as it takes patience to teach your pet a new trick, it takes patience to change your pet’s immune response to allergies.

-Treatment kits are available in both allergy shots and allergy drops.
-Be sure to speak with your veterinarian to help choose the best allergy treatment kit for your lifestyle and pet.
+Immunotherapy treatment kits are available as both allergy shots and oral allergy drops.
+Be sure to speak with your veterinarian to help determine the best treatment kit for your lifestyle and pet.

 Immunotherapy (both allergy shots and allergy drops) can carry some risks.
 Reactions associated with immunotherapy can include increased pruritus (itching), face-rubbing, GI upset, vomiting, lethargy, mild irritation at the site of injection (shots only), and generalized hives.
 Anaphylaxis (a serious reaction identified by rapid onset and includes rashes, breathing problems and may cause death) is extremely rare when receiving immunotherapy in either shots or drops.
 All reactions, even mild ones, should be reported to your veterinarian.